-- (2) The RSUs granted to all of the non-employee Directors on May 5, 2022 vest in full on the first year anniversary of the grant date.
-The RSUs granted to Mrs. Madden and Mr. Dyer on January 4, 2022 vested in full on May 6, 2022.
+- (2) The RSUs granted to all of the non-employee Directors on May 11, 2023 vest in full on the first year anniversary of the grant date.
 Vesting of each RSU is subject to the applicable grant recipient being a member of the Board as of the applicable vesting date, or if no longer a member of the Board, then completion of the Board year that ended immediately prior to the vesting date.
-All RSUs which become vested shall be paid on the first anniversary date of the grant date applicable to each RSU, or upon separation of service if elected by the director in accordance with the Non-Employee Director Deferred Compensation Plan.
+All RSUs which become vested shall be paid on the first anniversary date of the grant date applicable to each RSU.
 The value of the RSU awards set forth is the grant date fair value, calculated in accordance with FASB ASC 718.
-See the Company's Annual Report on Form 10-K for the year ended December 31, 2022 for a complete description of the valuations. - (3) No stock options were granted to non-employee Board members during calendar year 2022. - (4) The following table sets forth the aggregate number of options and stock awards outstanding for each director as of December 31, 2022, other than for Mr. Thompson whose outstanding equity awards are set forth in the "Outstanding Equity Awards at Fiscal Year-End" table elsewhere in this Proxy Statement.
+See the Company's Annual Report on Form 10-K for the year ended December 31, 2023 for a complete description of the valuations. - (3) No stock options were granted to non-employee Board members during calendar year 2023. - (4) The following table sets forth the aggregate number of options and stock awards outstanding for each director as of December 31, 2023, other than for Mr. Thompson whose outstanding equity awards are set forth in the "Outstanding Equity Awards at Fiscal Year-End" table elsewhere in this Proxy Statement.

-Aggregate Option Awards Outstanding As of Aggregate DSU and RSU Awards Outstanding As of December 31, 2022 (a)
+Aggregate Option Awards Outstanding As of Aggregate RSU Awards Outstand ding As of December 31, 2023 ^(a)

-Name December 31, 2022 Vested Unvested
+Name December 31, 2023 Vested Unvested

-Evelyn S. Dilsaver 22,128 13,279 5,005
+Evelyn S. Dilsaver 6,612 8,624 4,016

-Simon John Dyer 5,005
+Simon John Dyer 4,016

-Cathy R. Gates 9,660 5,005
+Cathy R. Gates - 4,016

-John A. Heil 9,660 5,005
+John A. Heil 4,016

-Jon L. Luther 9,660

-Meredith Siegfried Madden 5,005
+Meredith Siegfried Madden 4,016

-Richard W. Neu 13,279 5,005
+Richard W. Neu 8,624 4,016

-Robert B. Trussell, Jr. - 9,660 -

-(a) Reflects deferred stock units ("DSUs") and RSUs granted to members of the Board that are unvested, or are vested, but are still subject to the applicable deferral period required in the award agreement or by deferral election.
-Shares are released upon satisfaction of the vesting conditions or the applicable deferral period and still held by the Director are reflected in the Beneficial Ownership Table elsewhere in this Proxy Statement.
+(a) Reflects RSUs granted to members of the Board that are unvested, or are vested, but are still subject to the applicable deferral period required by deferral election.
+Shares are released upon satisfaction of the vesting conditions or the applicable deferral period.
+These RSUs and deferred shares are also reflected in the Beneficial Ownership Table elsewhere in this Proxy Statement.